wearefrank/ladybug-echo2/README.md

 sessions.
 In general this might happen on restart in case it's configured to save session data.
 WebSphere will also serialize session data when SessionObjectSize is enabled in PMI (Performance Monitoring Infrastructure).

+Adjusted nextapp.echo2.webrender.service.JavaScriptService and
+echopointng.ui.util.JavaScriptSnippetService to use text/javascript instead of
+text/plain.